 The Maryland statute defines robbery as intentionally taking or depriving an innocent victim of property or services, through the use of force or threat of force, with the intention of permanently depriving the victim of the property.

 Maryland also criminalizes armed robbery, which is a distinct crime from robbery.
 Armed robbery is defined in the same way as robbery, except armed robbery must be committed with a deadly or dangerous weapon, such as a knife, firearm, or another type of weapon that is capable of causing serious bodily injury or death.

-The Penalties for a Robbery Conviction in Maryland
+The Penalties for a Robbery Offense in Maryland

 A robbery conviction may result in a prison term of up to 15 years, a fine, and restitution paid to the alleged victim.
 An armed robbery conviction may result in a 20-year prison sentence, in addition to a fine and restitution to the alleged victim.